B0rU6a/B0rU6a/README.md

 I also plan to learn *general* C# and C++, but not right now.
 ## About Me 🙂
 I was born in Krasnodar, Russia.
-I'm mainly into tech, but I also enjoy cooking and wakeboarding.
+I'm mainly into tech and 3D modelling, but I also enjoy cooking and wakeboarding.